• Facebook

 I prefer to leave the skins on my red potatoes when I boil them.
 It’s less work, the skin adds a nice color to the final dish, along with some texture and nutritional value.
 If you’re looking for ultra smooth potatoes, feel free to peel your potatoes prior to cooking them.

 You can also freeze mashed potatoes as a single batch in a container.
-To reheat a batch of mashed potatoes, thaw them in a refrigerator, put them in a covered baking container and reheat them at 350 degrees F until hot, about 20-30 minutes.
+To reheat a batch of mashed potatoes, thaw them in a refrigerator.
+Then put them in a covered baking container and reheat them at 350 degrees F until hot, about 20-30 minutes.
 You should stir the potatoes to make sure they are evenly heated.

 These potatoes are fabulous as-is, but you can add other ingredients to customize this dish to your tastes.

 • Cheese: You can never go wrong by adding cheese!
 Try adding 1 cup of shredded cheddar, mozzarella or Monterey Jack to the mashed potatoes.
-Alternatively you can use 1/2 cup of grated parmesan or romano cheese.
+Alternatively you can use 1/2 cup of grated parmesan or Romano cheese.
 Cream cheese is also a great addition to your potatoes.

 • Toppings: Finish off your potatoes with a sprinkling of cooked crumbled bacon, green onions or sauteed mushrooms.